iamnbutler/iamnbutler.github.io/posts/experimenting-with-pixel-art.md

 ---
-title: Experimenting with Pixel Art
+title: Exploring Pixel Art
 custom_slug: learning-pixel-art
-subtitle: Studies I've been working on to learn a bit of Pixel Art.
+subtitle:
 date: 2016-08-09T07:02:25.649Z
 author: Nate Butler
 summary: I've been exploring the crazy world of Pixel Art the past few weeks.
-  It's insane the amount of detail and love that goes into these things...
+It's insane the amount of detail and love that goes into these things.
+There is this super interesting balance of retro and techniques and looks that continue to evolve, even as more efficient ways of creating art are developed...
 tags:
   - post
   - project
   - art
   - featured
 featured: true
+show_thumbnail: "false"
 thumbnail_url: https://uploads-ssl.webflow.com/60453108a750bf32c24d79eb/604bbc5340c96d7b8259b81a_Untitled.png
 ---